View All

 • Sports analytics systems: For analyzing players’ performance based on live match data.

-• Adding real-time data input and updating scores dynamically during the match.
+Adding real-time updates Use real-time data input and update the score dynamically during a live match.

 10. Hangman Game